 INSTRUCTORS + REVIEWERS // If you are a review / reporting outlet who wants review copies, or a teacher who needs desk and/or examination copies, please contact Eileen Joy (firstname.lastname@example.org).

 REPRINTS + RIGHTS PERMISSIONS // If you have a query regarding foreign distribution rights, translations, or any other sort of re-use and or re-distribution of a punctum title, or any portion thereof, contact Eileen Joy (email@example.com).

-BOOKSELLERS // If you are a bookseller, you should know that punctum very purposefully does not list its titles with commercial wholesalers such as Ingram, so if you wish to purchase titles directly from punctum books, at a 50% discount off list price + punctum pays the shipping, please contact us at: email@example.com.
+BOOKSELLERS // If you are a bookseller, you should know that punctum very purposefully does not list its titles with commercial wholesalers such as Ingram, so if you wish to purchase titles directly from punctum books, at a 40% discount off list price + punctum pays the shipping for orders within the US (for international shipping, we split the cost 50-50), please contact us at: firstname.lastname@example.org.